brandemix/IQM/notes.md

 ## Prereq
 Copied project into a new project generated for .NET Core for macos

-## The Plan - Part 1
+## Part 1
-Create a DataSet class to represent our set of data.
-Methods to add data points and retreive various calculations, specifically IQM.
-Add testing to validate refactor was successful.

-1.
 The initial code was simple, but it did not do a great job conveying its purpose.
 It looped through the lines of a file, reading them into a list after converting them to Int32 values.
 On each iteration it would do some math on the list and print the result to stdout.

 The first step I took to improve the readability of the code was create a class to describe the purpose and to break up the inner pieces of the loop.

-2.
-One of the things I added to the code was some comments to provide context at different pieces of the program.
+This was called DataSet.
+It represented the list of data points and allowed me to add functionality while minimizing side effects.
+For example, I could extend the List Add() method by creating an AddPoint() method to DataSet.
+If I wanted to optimize the add method to suite our data needs I could do it here.
+It also lets other developers know that if they want to tweak how data is added to the set, this would be where to do it.

+The other method I added was GetIQMean().
+This encapsulated calculating the interquartile mean of the current set of data.
+This helped make it obvious what calculation was going on.
+It also allows for a testable unit of code to validate the calculation is done correctly.

-I also added unit tests to help describe the different scenarios each unit covers an help uncover any assumptions.
+In addition to creating a class to wrap the functionality of the data calculation, I added unit tests to validate the correctness of the AddPoint() and GetIQMean() methods.
+For other developers, the unit tests provide a way to help describe the different scenarios possible in each unit and help uncover any assumptions.

+Comments are another important part of extending the readability of a program.
+I added comments to descibe classes, methods, and inner pieces of units to describe my approach to certain scenarios.

-## The Plan - Part 2
+## Part 2

+## Notes
+Create a DataSet class to represent our set of data.
+Methods to add data points and retreive various calculations, specifically IQM.
+Add testing to validate refactor was successful.

 Calling Sort() every iteration is bad.
 AddPoint() method will use a divide-and-conquer method to insert a new data point at the correct index, maintaining an ordered list.